Skip to Content

 What is an Audiologist?

-What is needed to become an audiologist?
+How to become an audiologist

 Is an audiologist a doctor?

 So, are audiologists doctors?
-The simple answer here is no - audiologists are not medical doctors and they don't have to have a doctorate degree to practice.
+The simple answer here is no - audiologists are not medical doctors and they don't have to have a doctorate to practice.
 An audiologist is a licensed healthcare professional who specialises in diagnosing, treating and administering to those with hearing loss, tinnitus and other types of hearing problems.

 What are an audiologist's education requirements?